Telumire/health-journal/README.md

 This wiki is a work in progress.
 My plan is to create a tool that will help to improve the mental and physical well-being of its users.

-#Current features
+# Features

-* Log daily data for various metrics
+- [x] Log daily data for various metrics
-* Calculators for weightloss
+- [x] Calculators for weightloss
-* Calculator for optimal sleep time
+- [x] Calculator for optimal sleep time
-* RSS feed to follow the updates of the tool
+- [x] RSS feed to follow the updates of the tool
-* Github comments
+- [x] Github comments
-* External js for smaller saves
+- [x] External js for smaller saves

-#Planned
+# Planned

-* Greatly improve the UI
+- [ ] Greatly improve the UI
-* Use the local storage to store the data, to be able to use the wiki without downloading it/special tools (or maybe save the data in url ?)
+- [ ] Use the local storage to store the data, to be able to use the wiki without downloading it/special tools (or maybe save the data in url ?)
-* Meal analyser
+- [ ] Meal analyser
-* Workout analyser
+- [ ] Workout analyser
-* Recipe planner
+- [ ] Recipe planner
-* Workout planner
+- [ ] Workout planner
-* Improve the writing experience for using this as a personnal blog
+- [ ] Improve the writing experience for using this as a personnal blog

-#Your features
+- [ ] Create a dedicated theme
+- [ ] Created a dedicated set of plugin
+- [ ] Theme / Plugin library

+# Ideas

 Want something to be added to the list ?
-Issues are welcome :)
+[Issues](https://github.com/Telumire/health-journal/issues) are welcome :)